What is Tommy Chong's Net Worth?

 Eventually, Tommy Chong started playing the guitar for a band called the Shades, and he relocated with the band to Vancouver to pursue greater opportunities.
 After releasing a few singles, Tommy and a fellow bandmate opened a nightclub together.
 After signing with Gordy Records in 1965, the band (now called the Vancouvers) released the successful single "Does Your Momma Know About Me."
 The tracks peaked at number 29 on the Billboard charts.
 The Vancouvers subsequently toured in Detroit, at one opening for the Jackson 5 (which included a young Michael Jackson).

 After Tommy showed up late to a gig, he was fired by his managers.
 Although they later approached Chong and told him it was a mistake, Chong decided that he was done with the group.
-He accepted a $5,000 severance pay, and the Vancouvers disbanded shortly afterwards.
+He accepted a $5,000 severance pay, and the Vancouvers disbanded shortly afterward.

 Cheech & Chong